Legal-Innovation-Lab-Wales/dev-page/README.md

 ---
 ```

-Finally, you will need to copy the same information and add it too blogposts.yml file under dev-page/_data.
+Finally, you will need to copy the same yaml information and add it to `blogposts.yml` file under `dev-page/_data`.
+The `/_data` file is used to generate the blog index on the home page.

-### Publishing the post live.
+### Publishing the post.
 Once you have checked your post works on your local site and you have checked you can navigate to it.
 Then you can submit
 a pull request to this repository.
 The post will be then be reviewed.